irmen/prog8/docs/source/libraries.rst

 Routines to convert strings to numbers or vice versa.

 - numbers to strings, in various formats (binary, hex, decimal)
-- strings in decimal, hex and binary format into numbers
+- strings in decimal, hex and binary format into numbers (bytes, words)

 textio (txt.*)